 Fajita seasoning can be spicy, so use your judgment and don't add it all at once if you don't like things too spicy.

-Parmesan: For this recipe, it is best to use freshly grated Parmesan / Parmigiana cheese.
-It can also be the grated/shaved Parmesan from the ‘fancy cheese’ section of the grocery store – as long as it looks like it was grated from a block of cheese.
-So basically, I am saying not to use the Kraft green container Parmesan for this recipe.
-That stuff definitely has a place in some recipes, but it won’t work as well here because it won’t melt into the sauce as well.
+For this recipe, it is best to use freshly grated Parmesan / Parmigiana cheese.
+It can also be the grated/shaved Parmesan from the 'fancy cheese' section of the grocery store - as long as it looks like it was grated from a block of cheese.

-Time-saving tip: You can make this pasta dinner in just 20 minutes if you slice all the veggies in advance, or if you buy them sliced.
-You can also season the chicken in advance – it will absorb the fajita seasoning and be extra tasty.
-Just keep all the ingredients refrigerated in containers with air-tight lids.
+You can make this pasta dinner in just 20 minutes if you slice all the veggies in advance, or if you buy them sliced.
+You can also season the chicken in advance - it will absorb the fajita seasoning and be extra tasty.
+Just keep all the ingredients refrigerated in containers with air-tight lids until ready to cook.

 What else will I need for this recipe?